 To support its US operations, P&G owns and operates 32 manufacturing sites across more than 20 states and territories.
 Additionally, it also owns and operates 100-plus production facilities in 40 other countries.
 Typically its domestic and international manufacturing sites produce products for multiple P&G businesses.

-The company's Beauty segment (which accounted for 24% of fiscal 2014 sales) makes and markets a variety of products, including deodorants, cosmetics, and skin care.
-The world's top facial skin care brand, Olay enjoys a 10% global market share.
-The Beauty segment also holds leadership positions worldwide in the hair care and color market, boasting a more than 20% global market share across its Pantene and Head & Shoulders brands.
-Within the prestige sales channel, P&G competes with its prestige fragrances and the SK-II brand and is the global market leader in prestige fragrances with help from its Dolce & Gabbana, Gucci, and Hugo Boss fragrances.
-The company is expanding its luxury fragrance offering with a new licensing agreement with designer Stella McCartney.
+Prior to the sale, the company's Beauty segment (which accounted for 24% of fiscal 2014 sales) made and marketed a variety of products, including deodorants, cosmetics, and skin care.
+The world's top facial skin care brand, Olay enjoyed a 10% global market share.
+The Beauty segment also held leadership positions worldwide in the hair care and color market, and boasted a more than 20% global market share across its Pantene and Head & Shoulders brands.
+Within the prestige sales channel, P&G competed with its prestige fragrances and the SK-II brand and is the global market leader in prestige fragrances with help from its Dolce & Gabbana fragrance, which it still owns, and Gucci and Hugo Boss fragrances, which it sold to Coty.
+The company was expanding its luxury fragrance offering with a new licensing agreement with designer Stella McCartney.
 P&G began selling her fragrances in fall 2013.

 Through its long-established Gillette franchise, which boasts the Fusion, Mach3, Prestobarba, and Venus brands, P&G's Grooming segment has captured about a 70% stake in the global blades and razors market.
 The company's electronic hair removal devices, such as electric razors and epilators, sell under the Braun name worldwide.
 The Grooming segment (generating 10% of sales) has achieved a 20% share of the male shavers market and a more than 40% stake in the female epilators market.